Getting started with CoronaSDK and PhysicsEditor

 Now add the floor shape:

-This loads the Floor.png, sets it's position and attaches the Floor shape as static body.
+This loads the ground.png, sets its position and adds it as a static, non-moving object, to the physics world.
 Easy, isn't it?

 Now add a function we can call from a timer to create new items: